 I’ve fallen in love IN Barcelona and I’ve fallen in love WITH Barcelona.
 It’s definitely one of my favorite European cities (of course Madrid is up there too).

 I could never get tired of this city.
-It is so hard to fit all the things to do in just a four day itinerary of Barcelona; I have a running list of loads of places that didn’t make it on this list, so if you want anymore suggestions on eats and drinks (as you can tell, I love a good rooftop and cocktail) just contact us and ask.
+It is so hard to fit all the things to do in just a four day itinerary of Barcelona; I have a running list with loads of places that didn’t make it on this list, so if you want anymore suggestions on eats and drinks (as you can tell, I love a good rooftop and cocktail) just contact us and ask.

 - Boutique Hostals/Pensions: